jab/bidict/README.rst

 Bidict:
 ^^^^^^^

-- is in use by several teams at Google, Bank of America Merrill Lynch, and many others,
+- is in use by several teams at Google, Venmo, Bank of America Merrill Lynch, and many others,
 - has carefully designed APIs for safety, simplicity, flexibility, and ergonomics,